Fogo Cape Verde

-Fogo Cape Verde (Fogo means ‘fire’ in Portuguese) is the most prominent island of the Sotavento group of Cape Verde.
-Pico do Fogo rises to nearly 3,000 m above sea level at its summit.
+Fogo Cape Verde (Fogo means ‘fire’ in Portuguese) is the most prominent of the Sotavento group of Cape Verde islands.
+Pico do Fogo rises to nearly 3,000m above sea level at its summit.
 It is almost 1000m taller than the next tallest mountain in the country.

 Making your way through the caldera from the São Filipe side, you will eventually find a complete contrast.
 The national park starts at the northern end of the caldera towards Mosteiros.
 The trees, shrubs and greenery make a delightful contrast to the ‘moonscape’ within the caldera.
-People live in the caldera and there are also places to stay and places to eat there.
+People live in the caldera and there are also places to stay and places to eat.
 Seeing the houses buried by the 2014 eruption is sad, but it is impressive that the locals have started to rebuild.
-Thankfully nobody was killed in the 2014 eruption.
-Vines are grown in the caldera and the wine produced is of good quality.
+It is good that nobody was killed in the 2014 eruption.
+Vines are grown in the caldera and the Chã wine produced is of good quality.
 Production was halted by the eruption in 2014, but it can still be bought in the shops in Cape Verde.

-São Filipe is the largest city of the island and is located on the west coast of Fogo.
+São Filipe is the largest town of the island and is located on the west coast of Fogo.
 São Filipe is an attractive town that slopes down towards the sea.
 It also has lovely views over to the neighbouring island of Brava.
 Colourful houses and a bustling square help to make this an interesting town to visit.
-The port is nearby, providing a ferry service to Brava and Santiago (Praia).
+The port is nearby, providing a ferry service to Brava and Praia (Santiago).